WD-93/EVM-C-24/README.md

 ---

-I¡¦ve also considered additional features from a programming languages research perspective.
-They¡¦re a bit esoteric, but I¡¦d be happy to discuss them.
+I've also considered additional features from a programming languages research perspective.
+They're a bit esoteric, but I'd be happy to discuss them.